dgzlopes/tcp-latency/README.md

 4. Send a [pull request](https://help.github.com/en/articles/creating-a-pull-request-from-a-fork) and bug [me](https://github.com/dgzlopes) until it gets merged and published.

 Some things that would be great to have:
-- Add at the end of human_output stadistics (ping-like).
+- Add at the end of human_output statistics (ping-like).
 - Add documentation (Sphinx?).
 - Add Ipv6 support.
-- Add support for machine readable output (json?xml?).
+- Add support for machine-readable output (JSON?XML?).
 - Add automated testing and releases with CircleCI.
 - Add codecov.
 - Add to README.md a list of alternatives to tcp-latency.